 Also, the PEPPOL standard is already in use by 30+ countries including some big economies such as England, New Zealand, Germany, and Singapore.
 In Australia, it recognises a recipient of an invoice by checking an Australian Business Number (ABN).

-Advantages of utilising e-invoicing
+Advantages of utilising E-invoicing

 Talking about e-invoicing, it’s a horrible idea to pause or oppose this amazing initiative by the government.
 This is because of its overpowering positives. e-invoicing guarantees the invoicing interaction is productive, precise, and secure for both the buyer and seller.